-It is emphasized that the VKM mandate does not include assessments of contribution to sustainable development, societal utility and ethical considerations, according to the Norwegian Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act .
+It is emphasised that the VKM mandate does not include assessments of contribution to sustainable development, societal utility and ethical considerations, according to the Norwegian Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act.
 These considerations are therefore not part of the risk assessment provided by the VKM Panel on Genetically Modified Organisms.
 Likewise, the VKM mandate does not include evaluations of herbicide residues in food and feed from genetically modified plants.

-The hybrid maize MON 89034 x NK 603 has been produced by conventional crosses between inbred lines containing MON 89034 and NK 603 events to combine resistance to certain lepidopteran pests and to confer tolerance towards glyphosate-containing herbicides.

-Maize MON 89034 was developed to provide protection against specific lepidopteran target pest, including Ostrinia nubilalis, S podoptera spp. and Agrotis ipsilon.
-Protection is achieved through expression in the plant of two insecticidal Cry proteins, Cry1A.105 and Cry2Ab2, derived from Baci llus thuringiensis subsp. a izawai and kurstaki.
-Maize NK 603 has been developed to provide tolerance to glyphosate by the introduction, of a gene coding for 5enolpyruvylshikimate-3-phosphate synthase (EPSPS) from Agrobacterium sp. strain CP4 (CP4 EPSPS).
+The hybrid maize MON 89034 x MON 88017 has been produced by conventional crosses between inbred lines containing MON 89034 and MON 88017 events to combine resistance to certain coleopteran and lepidopteran pests, and to confer tolerance towards glyphosate-containing herbicides.
+Maize MON 89034 was developed to provide protection against specific lepidopteran target pest, including Ostrinia nubilalis , S podoptera spp. and Agrotis ipsilon.
+Protection is achieved through expression in the plant of two insecticidal Cry proteins, Cry1A.105 and Cry2Ab2, derived from Bacillus thuringiensis subsp. a izawai and kurstaki.